Mr. William O. Anderson

 Krystyna holds a bachelor’s degree in English from Fordham, and she completed graduate work at Baruch College, and holds a CFRE (Certified Fundraising Raising Executive), an internationally recognized certification in the fundraising field.
 She has spoken nationally on student philanthropy and student affairs fundraising and has been recognized both as a CASE stellar speaker and by the Federal Bureau of Investigation (New York Division) for work in the International Cyber Security Conference, 2009.

 One of her great satisfactions in development work is seeing people “come together to give back to an institution they love in such a way that we see students affected by it, and the institution really transformed through the generosity of others.”

 Krystyna lives in Charlotte with her family and dogs and enjoys hiking, reading and the outdoors.
 Her husband, Jason, is a custom guitar maker (luthier).

 Dawn Ellinwood joined the Saint Michael's community in July of 2012 as Vice President for Student Affairs.
 Dawn came to Saint Michael’s after serving as Dean of Students at Hampshire College in Amherst, Massachusetts.
 Dawn has worked at a variety of institutions higher education in the area Student Affairs over the past 30 years.
 In her six years at the College, Dawn has demonstrated great insight into student needs, which she has addressed with endless enthusiasm and rare energy.

 Vice President for Student Affairs/Dean of Students

-Dawn is married to Peter Ferguson, who is Manager of Network Operations for Residential Life at the University of Massachusetts.
+Dawn is married to Peter Ferguson, who is a Senior IT Infrastructure Engineer at the University of Massachusetts Amherst.
 They have a daughter, Grace, and they reside in Williston.